 Vehicles that, for example, are to be repaired, used as spare parts vehicles or similar and must continue to be on airside must have issued a vehicle permit and the vehicle must be equipped with an orange tag marked with the text "Prohibition of use" and with information about action.
-In connection with the above, ATOS should be contacted for

-A information about action.
-In connection with the above, ATOS should be contacted f R orange tag marking and Swedavia Service Centre will be notified for registration of Prohibition of Use.
+In connection with the above, ATOS should be contacted for orange tag marking and Swedavia Service Centre will be notified for registration of Prohibition of Use.